You may have seen Bears about the House, with conservationist Giles Clark, on BBC2?

 - Simply donate!

-Free the Bears is a remarkable charity, founded by Dr Mary Hutton (now 82 but she did her stint during the Night in a Cage fundraiser in May 2020) and they need our help.
-They are struggling.
+Free the Bears is a remarkable charity, founded by Dr Mary Hutton (now in her 80s and they need our help.

 Want to become a Bear Carer?

 There are four levels and I quote (pretty much)

 - BEAR ANGELS (£50/mth) provide a healthy diet for 20 days, enrichment to stimulate minds, vet care, hammocks and pools.